Shamar Stephen becomes the Vikings' nose tackle solution

 While other NFL defensive systems may turn loose defensive tackles to blow up plays in the backfield, the Vikings ask both defensive tackles — especially the nose — to clog the line and prevent offensive linemen from blocking linebackers.
 Not coincidentally, Stephen’s most frequent penalty is defensive holding.

-But Stephen won’t necessarily be noticed if he’s doing his job properly this season.
+But Stephen won’t necessarily be noticed if he is doing his job properly this season.

 “Their number one job in their life is to not let anybody touch Eric,” Patterson said.
 “People write stuff about Shamar Stephen, and I get it because everybody just looks at stats.
 But if you watch film and you ask Eric Kendricks if he had to pick anybody to go to the game with that he’d make sure that guy was there, I guarantee he’d tell you it’s 93.”